alabou/bcp-006-01/docs/NMOS With H.264.md

 - [ ] TODO: Have a Sender property to indicate actual SAR which is based on Video Usability Information (VUI) parameter sets.
 If sent in-band then a Controller has no visibility.
 Another possibility is to indicate that this constraint targets the IS-11 API where a Controller can constraint a Sender without knowing the default configuration of the Sender (wihtout IS-11 constraint).

-When the H.264 decoder has no restrictions of profiles or levels, the Receiver can indicate that the parameter is unconstrained, as described in BCP-004-01.
-Otherwise a Receiver can indicate the supported profiles and levels as enumerated string constraints.
+When the H.264 decoder has no restrictions on the value of some parameter, the Receiver can indicate that the parameter is unconstrained, as described in BCP-004-01.
+Otherwise a Receiver can indicate the supported values as enumerated string constraints.
 When a profile/level is defined as a superset of other profiles/level, the subset profiles/levels SHOULD be enumerated.

-- [ ] When the H.265 decoder has no restrictions of profiles or levels, the Receiver can indicate that the parameter is unconstrained, as described in BCP-004-01.
-Otherwise a Receiver can indicate the supported profiles and levels as enumerated string constraints.
+- [ ] When the H.265 decoder has no restrictions on the value of some parameter, the Receiver can indicate that the parameter is unconstrained, as described in BCP-004-01.
+Otherwise a Receiver can indicate the supported values as enumerated string constraints.
 When a profile/level is defined as a superset of other profiles/level, the subset profiles/levels SHOULD be enumerated.

 Other existing parameter constraints, such as the following, are also appropriate to express limitations on supported H.264 video streams: